-"You shouldn’t be in there listening to all that talk and getting upset, you’re just a little rooster, and little roosters need their sleep."
-She tucked Kody into his nest and said to him.
+“You shouldn’t be in there listening to all that talk and getting upset, you’re just a little rooster, and little roosters need their sleep.”
+She tucked Kody into his nest and said.

 “There you go little fella, you just lay down and let us figure out what is best to do about the rodeo ride tomorrow, okay!
 I’m sure everything will be fine, you’ll see.”

-Kody's eyes were swollen and tired from all the crying.
+Kody’s eyes were swollen, and he was tired from all the crying.

 And with a mother’s touch, she kissed him on the cheek.
 And replied.
 “Goodnight Kody.”

-She laid there with him until he dozed off to sleep then got up and slipped out of the hen house as gently and quietly as possible.
-Trying not to wake him.
+She laid there with him until he dozed off to sleep then gently got up and slipped out of the hen house as quietly as possible trying not to wake him.